How can I see an NHS hospital consultant quicker? (5 ways)

 Summary

 We have described how can I see an NHS hospital consultant quicker (5 ways).
 We hope this has helped you.
-We know it’s hard to see us.
+We know it’s hard to see us at present.
 We are very sorry.